niplav/site/considerations_on_cryonics.md

 of motivation drift-->

-`prob_signup` is a function that calculates the probability of signing up for cryonics after waiting up to having a certain age.
-It seems clear that people loose motivation to perform certain actions, especially if they are unpleasant or complex.
-A good example for this is people being motivated at the start of the year to do regular exercise: How many of those actually keep their promises to themselves?
-They might start off exercising, but after the first few weeks the first people drop out, and and a couple of months there is nearly nobody left still keeping the promises.
+`prob_signup` is a function that calculates the probability of signing up for cryonics after having waited up to having a certain age.
+It seems clear that people loose motivation to finish plans over time, especially if they are unpleasant or complex.
+A good example for this is people being motivated at the start of the year to do regular exercise:
+How many of those actually keep their promises to themselves?
+They might start off exercising, but after the first few weeks the first people drop out, and and a couple of months there is nearly nobody left still going to the gym.
 It seems like there is a strong [regression to the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean) in regards to action: Most regular actions are replaced by inaction, most strong values are replaced by apathy over time.
 A similar phenomenon